Geometric Metrics and LLMs: What They Measure and When They Work: Background and Related Work

 \textbf{Geometric properties} such as Intrinsic Dimension (ID) applied to text embeddings exhibit varying values for different languages, and ID is consistently lower for AI-generated text compared to human-written content~\citep{tulchinskii2023intrinsic}.
-By applying sparse autoencoders to LLMs residual streams, \citep{kuznetsov2025feature} has demonstrated that LLMs produce text with distinctive stylistic features and that text generated by different model classes can be distinguished from one another. \citet{viswanathan2025geometry} showed that ID is higher in middle layers of LLMs compared to other layers, and that ID for randomized text is significantly higher—indicating models struggle to compress it.
+By applying sparse autoencoders to LLMs residual streams, \citep{kuznetsov2025feature} has demonstrated that LLMs produce text with distinctive stylistic features and that text generated by different model classes can be distinguished from one another. \citet{viswanathan2025geometry} showed that ID is higher in middle layers of LLMs compared to other layers, and that ID for randomized text is significantly higher indicating models struggle to compress it.
 Intrinsic dimensionality across different layers has been considered as a measure of generalization capability in both convolutional networks \citep{ansuini2019intrinsic} and LLMs \citep{roy2007effective}. \citet{godey2024anisotropy} demonstrated that anisotropy is an inherent property of transformer-based models and can itself serve as a model characteristic, potentially useful for detecting hallucinations \citep{yin2024characterizing}.
+The works \cite{wei2024diff} and \cite{deng2025unify} also propose using effective rank for model evaluation.
+A complementary line of work finds that geometric signals are most reliable when paired with a \emph{specific, operationalized} target rather than a diffuse notion of quality: \citet{nguyen2025distance} use the radial dispersion of sampled generations in embedding space as a state-of-the-art signal for uncertainty and hallucination detection, and \citet{schiekiera2026associations} show that hidden-state semantic geometry is recoverable from behavioral similarity judgments.
+These results motivate our framing: we ask not whether geometric metrics track ``quality'' in general, but against which concrete external measures they show convergent validity.